Shreyasi2002/ReactJS-Portfolio/README.md

 # ReactJS Portfolio Template

 This template is based on my personal portfolio found here - https://shreyasi2002.github.io
+NOTE: Do not forget to mention my name if you are using this template.
+I have worked hard for this :)

 <img src="Images/background.gif" width="100%"/>